London to Oxford By Bike

 Leisure Cycling | Leisure Cycling

 This tour is graded easy to moderate, with distances ranging from 37km to 62km.
 It's perfect for occasional riders seeking to discover a region of England famous for its iconic cities and sites, and beautiful countryside.
-The terrain is relatively flat, though it becomes hillier once you approach Wallingford in the Chiltern Hills.
+The terrain is relatively flat, and almost half of the route is traffic-free and family-friendly, though it becomes hillier once you approach Wallingford in the Chiltern Hills.
 This picturesque section is well worth the exertion, and E-bikes are available should you decide to have battery powered assistance, allowing more time to relax at the accommodation and explore.
 You'll cycle along designated cycle paths and quiet country roads with the ocassional stretch on busier roads as you approach towns.
+Most of the route (approximately 80%) is on asphalt.
+You will avoid the hussle and bustle of London's busy roads by starting your ride on west London's quiet riverside paths in Putney, continuing through London's beautiful royal parks.

 A hearty breakfast is included each morning.
-Lunch and dinner are not included so you are free to choose from the available options.
-Most of your accommodations will more than happy to provide a packed lunch on request and this can be booked on arrival.
+Lunch and dinner are not included so you are free to choose from the available options we provide.
 Dinner is available either at your accommodation or nearby pubs or restaurants.
+The Chilterns in particular is an area renowned for its vineyards and sparkling wine, artisan bakeries and fresh local produce.
+We've included our favourite spots within the app, so that you don't miss out.Additional Nights

 - Accommodation in comfortable hotels and Inns